Updated May 27, 2020

 5. They Feel Different From Others

-Being a child of an alcoholic can create situations where you just don’t feel normal or like everyone else.
+Being a child of an alcoholic can create situations where you don’t feel “normal” or like everyone else.
 This may be because a child can grow up feeling like their family was weird or bad, and that feeling carries on into adulthood.
-They may feel like no one takes them seriously, that people are pointing and laughing at them or that others are talking about them behind their backs.
+They may feel like no one takes them seriously, that people are pointing and laughing at them, or that others are talking about them behind their backs.
+If they’re not aware of how many other people do grow up in dysfunctional homes, they can end up feeling even more isolated.